What is Goodpasture syndrome?

 - Plasmapheresis.
-This is a process in which blood plasma is removed, cleaned of harmful antibodies, and then returned to your body.
+This is a process in which blood plasma is removed and filtered of harmful antibodies, and then returned to your body.
 It is usually given with steroids.

 What are possible complications of Goodpasture syndrome?

 Even with proper treatment, complications may develop.
 Your kidney function may decrease to the point of kidney failure.
-This can require treatment such as dialysis or even a kidney transplant.
+Kidney failure will require treatment, such as dialysis or even a kidney transplant.